Dick Stuart: Boston Red Sox

 Stuart's physical resemblance to Red Sox legend Ted Williams immediately endeared him to fans.
-Endearing him even more to Bosox fans was the fact that through the first 26 games of the 1963 season, Stuart had five home runs and seventeen RBIs without committing an error.
+Endearing him even more to Bosox fans was that through the first 26 games of the 1963 season, Stuart had five home runs and seventeen RBIs without committing an error.
 That streak ended abruptly, when Stuart had errors in both games of a May 15 doubleheader with the Los Angeles Angels.
 His .253 batting average, seventeen home runs and fifty RBIs at the All-Star break earned him a second-place finish to the Yankees' Joe Pepitone in fan balloting, but he was left off the team by American League manager Ralph Houk.
 He was, however, named the first baseman on the Sporting News' AL All-Star Team.

-He would earn a degree of revenge on Houk on August 15, when he hit his thirtieth home run of the season, making him the first player to hit thirty home runs in a season in both the NL and the AL. For the season, he would finish second to the Minnesota Twins' Harmon Killebrew in the AL home run race (45 to 42).
+He would earn a degree of revenge on Houk on August 15, when he hit his thirtieth home run of the season, making him the first player to hit thirty home runs in a season in both the NL and the AL. For the season, he would finish second to the Minnesota Twins' Harmon Killebrew in the AL home run race (42 to 45).
 While he would go on to lead the AL with 118 RBIs and 319 total bases, he would also lead major league first basemen with 29 errors, which remains both Stuart's career high and the Boston Red Sox single season record.
 By season's end, he had been dubbed "Stone Fingers" by none other than Hank Aaron.
-Despite his well-documented defensive struggles, on June 28, Stuart became the first first-baseman in major league history to record three assists in one inning.
+Despite his well-documented defensive struggles, on June 28, Stuart became the initial first-baseman in major league history to record three assists in one inning.

-The following season, Stuart would become far better known as "Dr. Strangeglove", a play on the 1964 film Dr. Strangelove.
+The following season, Stuart would become far better known as "Dr. Strangeglove", a play on the popular 1964 film Dr. Strangelove.
 Despite his 24 errors at first, Stuart still mashed with the best of them.
 He hit 33 home runs and was second in the AL (to the Baltimore Orioles' Brooks Robinson) with 114 RBIs.

 Philadelphia Phillies

 In need of starting pitching, the Red Sox dealt Stuart to the Philadelphia Phillies at the start of the Winter meetings for left hander Dennis Bennett.
 Following a 6-for-14 four game series in Los Angeles against the Dodgers, Stuart raised his batting average to .297.
 He followed that up with an 0-for-14 slump that saw his average drop to .216, and drew the ire of manager Gene Mauch.
-Stuart batted .234 with 28 home runs and 95 RBIs his only season in Philadelphia.
+Stuart batted .234 with 28 home runs and 95 RBIs in his only season in Philadelphia.

 On October 27, 1965 the Phillies acquired Gold Glove first baseman Bill White, Bob Uecker and Stuart's former Pirates teammate Dick Groat from the St. Louis Cardinals for Pat Corrales, Alex Johnson and Art Mahaffey.
 Four months later, Stuart was traded to the New York Mets for minor leaguers Wayne Graham, Bobby Klaus and Jimmie Schaffer.